Using the Spot Database

 With Commander running, enabling both the Frequency Filter and Frequency sort automatically shows recent spots near your transceiver frequency as you QSY.
 You can enable the Mode and/or Origin filter for additional specificity.

-Filtering by Band, Mode, Continent, and Origin
+Filtering by Band, Mode, Continent, Origin, LotW, and eQSL-AG

 The Mode filter enables you to display only unhidden Spot Database entries for DX stations spotted in specified modes; clicking the Filter panel's Mode button displays the Mode Filter window, with checkboxes for several amateur modes.
 The Spot Database Display will not show Spot Database entries with modes having Mode Filter boxes un-checked.

-The Continent filter enables you to display only unhidden Spot database entries for DX stations located in specified continents; clicking the Filter panel's Cont button displays the Continent Filter window, with checkboxes for each of the six continents.
+The Continent filter enables you to display only unhidden Spot database entries for DX stations located in specified continents; clicking the Filter panel's Cont button displays the Continent Filter window, with checkboxes for each of the seven continents.
 The Spot Database Display will not show Spot Database entries with continents having Continent Filter boxes unchecked.
 Unchecking the Continent filter's ? (unknown) checkbox is an effective way to suppress the display of Spots whose callsigns do not map to a DXCC entity; such Spots are generally bogus.

 The Origin filter enables you to display only unhidden Spot Database entries for DX stations spotted from specified geographic locations; clicking the Filter panel's Origin button displays the Origin Filter window, with checkboxes for the geographic locations shown in the following table.
 The Spot Database Display will not show Spot Database entries not spotted from any geographic location having Origin Filter boxes checked.
 Note that a particular DX station may have been spotted from multiple geographic locations.